MatthijsvdWielen/firely-docs-simplifier/simplifierReleaseNotes.rst

 Features
 ^^^^^^^^

 #.
-R4B support: With this upgrade we make FHIR R4B available to our users for projects and packages.
+R4B support: With this upgrade we make FHIR R4B available to our users for projects and packages in Simplifier.
 #.
-SDK: Simplifier is now upgraded to FHIR SDK 5.0
+SDK: Simplifier is now upgraded to FHIR SDK 5.0.
-#. .NET 7: We upgraded Simplifier to .NET 7. .NET 7 brings a lot of performance improvements and reduced memory consumption.
+#. .NET 7: We upgraded Simplifier to .NET 7.
+This upgrade comes with performance improvements and reduced memory consumption.
 #.
 ASP .NET 7: We upgraded to ASP.NET 7, which has rate limiting built in.
 This helps us to protects Simplifier against DOS/DDOS attacks.
 #.
 EF 7.0: Simplifier is upgraded to EF 7.0 which brings additional performance improvements.

 Bugfixes
 ^^^^^^^^

 #.
-OperationDefinitions not rendering: OperationDefinitions with nested parameters did not render on Simplifier on Project level and in IGs.
+OperationDefinitions not rendering: OperationDefinitions with nested parameters did not render on Project level and in IGs.
 This is now fixed.
 #.
 Cannot delete files with issues: Files with issues attached to them could not be deleted via GitHub or Forge.
 This is because the issues created for a file should not be deleted.
 We now have a ``Issue.Filepath`` property which we can use to track back for which file an issue was originally created.
 This allows files to be deleted without the issues to be removed.